mauricioaniche/mauricioaniche.github.io/_publications/2019-01-02-current-challenges-in-oop.md

 authors: "Maurício Aniche, Joseph W. Yoder, Fabio Kon"
 conference: "41st ACM/IEEE International Conference on Software Engineering, short paper"
 abstract: "The paper discusses challenges in practical object-oriented software design.
 We focus on three main challenges: (1) how technologies, frameworks, and architectures pressure developers to make design decisions that they would not take in an ideal scenario, (2) the complexity of current real-world problems require developers to devise not only a single, but several models for the same problem that live and interact together, and (3) how existing quality assessment techniques for object-oriented design should go beyond high-level metrics."
-categories: ["publication", "conference", "icse", "maintenance", "selected-maintenance"]
+categories: ["publication", "conference", "icse", "maintenance"]
 year: 2019
 ---